leebenson/conform/README.md

 ## Why?

-Sanitize helps you fix and format user strings quickly, without writing functions.
+Conform helps you fix and format user strings quickly, without writing functions.

 If you do form processing with [Gorilla Schema](http://www.gorillatoolkit.org/pkg/schema) or similar, you probably shuttle user data into structs using tags.
-Adding a `sanitize` tag to your string field gives you "first pass" clean up against user input.
+Adding a `conform` tag to your string field gives you "first pass" clean up against user input.

 Use it for names, e-mail addresses, URL slugs, or any other form field where formatting matters.

-Sanitize doesn't attempt any kind of validation on your fields.
+Conform doesn't attempt any kind of validation on your fields.
 Check out [govalidator](https://github.com/asaskevich/govalidator).

 ## How to use

 Grab the package from the command line with:

-`go get github.com/leebenson/sanitize`
+`go get github.com/leebenson/conform`

 And import in the usual way in your Go app:

-`import "github.com/leebenson/sanitize"`
+`import "github.com/leebenson/conform"`

-Add a `sanitize` tag to your structs, for all of the string fields that you want Sanitize to transform.
+Add a `conform` tag to your structs, for all of the string fields that you want Conform to transform.
 Add the name of the transform (known as the "tag") in double quotes, and separate multiple tags with commas.
-Example: `sanitize:"trim,lowercase"`
+Example: `conform:"trim,lowercase"`

-To format in place, pass your struct pointer to `sanitize.Strings`.
+To format in place, pass your struct pointer to `conform.Strings`.

 **Note: your struct will be edited _in place_.
 This will OVERWRITE any data that is already stored in your string fields.**